vinimakhijapt-code/Healthcare_data_analysis/README.md

 Results - Alzheimer's had the longest average length of stay of 54.4 days followed by Cancer (36.5 days) and Heart disease (26.8 days).

-## Q3: What is yearly total revenue, Is there a trend in total billing amount over the years?
+## Q3: how much money is billed yearly, Is there a trend in total billing amount over the years?
 Built a Common Table Expression (CTE) to extract year from date of admission and then used this CTE to get total revenue per year.

 ```sql